Upcoming!

 For a full list of this year's recipients and to learn more about the initiative, visit the PAC NYC website.

-Narrative and Sound: How do memory and oral history shift when layered with surreal sonic landscapes?
+Narrative and Sound, examining how memory and oral history shift when layered with surreal sonic environments.

-Movement and Visual Symbolism: Exploring the "porous boundary" between what is real and what is imagined through embodied experimentation.
+Movement and Visual Symbolism, investigating the porous boundary between the real and the imagined through embodied exploration.